ffhighwind/Fasterflect/Fasterflect/README.md

 This framework is based on [Fasterflect](https://github.com/buunguyen/fasterflect), which was originally developed by Buu Nguyen and Morten Mertner.
-The reason I recommend using this framework the original is because the extension methods are separated into a namespace so that they do not clutter intellisense and autocomplete.
-It also includes one new feature:
+The reason I recommend using this framework the original is because the extension methods have been moved to a separate namespace to ensure that they do not clutter intellisense and auto-complete.
+Almost all of them have been changed to internal as well because this most of the functionality should be accessed from ReflectLookup instead.
-MultiSetter.
+The extensions that are still available include Type specific ones such as pretty printing.
+It also includes one new feature: MultiSetter.

 ## [Reflect](https://github.com/ffhighwind/fasterflect/blob/master/Fasterflect/Fasterflect/Reflect.cs)

 This is the factory for all reflection-based delegates.
-Every delegate is stored in a temporary cache, which means that they will be garbage collected unless you keep a reference to them.
-However, this also means that you cannot create multiple instances of a delegate and will not waste memory by trying to do so.
+Every delegate is stored in a temporary cache, which means that you cannot create multiple instances of a delegate and will not waste memory by trying to do so.

 | Method | Return | Description |
 | --- | --- | --- |